Six Forks Corridor Study

-City Council to continue discussion of the Six Forks Road Corridor Study on April 19, 2016
+City Council continued discussion of the Six Forks Road Corridor Study on April 19, 2016

 Following the public process for developing the corridor study, a comprehensive draft plan document was presented to the community in early 2015.
 Staff also presented the plan to and solicited feedback from area Community Advisory Councils and various city commissions, including the Stormwater Management Advisory Commission, Bicycle and Pedestrian Advisory Commission, Appearance Commission, and Planning Commission.